Skip to main content

 • Arbitrator in Fair Labor Standards Act (FLSA) cases involving class and collective actions, including issuance of an interim award on key issue leading to early resolution of matter

-• Mr. Fowler also brings the depth of his 35 years of experience as a specialist in labor and employment, including:
+• In addition to his experience as a mediator and arbitrator, Mr. Fowler brings the depth of his 35 years of experience in labor and employment, including litigation, mediation, and arbitration in the following areas:

 • Representation including mediations, arbitrations, administrative proceedings, and trial or other final judgment in multiple jurisdictions throughout the country of companies and executives in all areas of labor and employment law, including discrimination, wage and hour, employment contract, harassment, retaliation, OSHA, workers compensation, unfair labor practice charges, union representation proceedings, drug testing, family and medical leave, age discrimination, independent contractor, joint employer and Texas Payday Act matters